-GEOL 103 History of Earth • 6 Cr.
+GEOL 103 Evolution of the Earth • 6 Cr.

 Surveys the geologic history of the earth, including the history of life on earth.
 Students learn to interpret rock and fossil evidence.
 The course is designed for non-majors includes laboratory work.
 Fulfills laboratory science course requirement at BC.

 After completing this class, students should be able to:

 - Discuss basic terminology, principles and concepts of geology and paleontology.

 - Identify igneous, sedimentary, and metamorphic rocks and use their physical characteristics to interpret the geologic history of the Earth (i.e., learn to “read the rocks”).

 - Classify living and extinct organisms into major types, identify common fossils, and explain how they can be used to help determine depositional environments.